Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 This performance improvement makes two other image improvements possible.
 These follow in the sections directly below.

-Add-on authors do not *have* to change anything.
+Add-on authors don't *have* to change anything.
 But it's a good idea to check how you are using images, otherwise you miss out on this improvement.
 If you call the `tag` method like above, you are good.
 If you use the `scale` method and then use its `tag` method, then you should change: